Associate Professor of Biology

 We have identified one such mechanism for the destruction of proteins that persistently or aberrantly engage the ER translocon, termed ERAD-T (ER-Associated Degradation of Translocon-clogging proteins).
 ERAD-T is mediated by the Hrd1 ubiquitin ligase but differs fundamentally from other characterized Hrd1-dependent ERAD pathways.
 Mammalian apolipoprotein B (a component of low-density lipoproteins, LDL, i.e. “bad cholesterol”) is also targeted for degradation by Hrd1 when its translocation into the ER has stalled (e.g. following pharmacologic intervention).
 A long-term goal of our laboratory is to understand the mechanism of ERAD-T using budding yeast (Saccharomyces cerevisiae) as a model organism.
 Such an improved understanding may inform the development of improved therapeutic strategies for cholesterol-related (and potentially other) pathologies.

-Follow the Rubenstein Lab on Twitter.
+Follow the Rubenstein Lab on Twitter or visit our website.

 (Mentored student co-authors italized)